Alfa Romeo GTV and Spider: Design

-The Alfa Romeo grille with dual round headlights was a motif later used on the Alfa Romeo Proteo.
-The car is wedge-shaped with a low nose.
-The back of the car is "cut-off" with a "Kamm tail" giving improved aerodynamics.
-The Spider shares these traits with the GTV except that the rear is rounded.
-The Spider featured a folding soft-top with five hoop frame, which disappears from sight under a flush fitting cover.
-An electric folding mechanism was an option.
+The Alfa Romeo grille with dual round headlights was a motif later used on the Proteo concept car.
+The car has a wedge-shaped design with a low nose.
+The back of the car is "cut-off" with a "Kamm tail" resulting in improved aerodynamics.
+The Spider shares these traits with the GTV except that the rear is rounded in order to fit the retractable roof.
+The Spider features a folding soft-top with a five-hoop frame, which folds under a flush fitting cover behind the seats.
+An electric folding mechanism was also an option.

-Details included a rear lamp/fog lamp/indicator strip across the rear of the body and minor instruments in the centre console being angled towards the driver.
-At its launch, many journalists commented that Alfa had improved overall build quality considerably and that it came very close to equaling its German rivals.
+Other design details included a rear lamp/fog lamp/indicator strip across the rear of the body and instruments in the centre console being angled towards the driver.
+At the car's launch, many journalists remarked that Alfa had improved its overall build quality considerably as compared to past models and that it came very close to equaling its German rivals.